Donovan-Lab-at-ASU/Lab_Management/coding_computing/github/Step_02_Getting_started_with_GitHub.md

 Click on the green “Code” button and a little window will pop up underneath.
-There are a couple options under the “Clone” tab but we will stick tiwht HTTPS.
+There are a couple options under the “Clone” tab but we will stick with HTTPS.
 I’ve never used any of the other options, from what I can tell they’re for more advanced developer type coders (not me!).
-Copy the link you see by clicking hte overlapping rectangle icon you see to the right.
+Copy the link you see by clicking the overlapping rectangle icon you see to the right.

 ![clone